FAQs for individuals

 Firstly, Loffty is not a psychometric test.
 A psychometric test is not a clinical evaluation for mental health purposes, but rather a tool often used by recruitment firms or HR departments to assess a person’s suitability to a particular job profile.
 Loffty is not a computer-generated “Personality Profile.”

-Loffty is a clinical mental health self assessment tool where the results are accessible by you through your mental health practitioner.
+Loffty is a clinical mental health self assessment tool where the results are accessible by you through your mental health professional.
 Compared with cumbersome, usually paper-based, psychiatric outcome tools, Loffty has significant advantages.
 Most tools are only able to provide an assessment of one or two disorders in isolation.
 Loffty is unique in its ability to assess multiple disorders simultaneously which is extremely important in helping your practitioner understand you fully.
 The fact Loffty is in an electronic form also enables it to include other additional functionality.

 Should I trust Loffty to diagnose me?